akermen/.hammerspoon/README.md

 ## Key bindings
 Regular key bindings require each key is pressed at the same time such as <kbd>⌘</kbd> <kbd>⌥</kbd> <kbd>↵</kbd> for fullscreen.
 The [tmux](https://github.com/tmux/tmux) style is a little bit different where the first key combination <kbd>⌥</kbd> <kbd>space</kbd> enables a modal mode where second key press triggers the action.
 For same fullscreen action first <kbd>⌥</kbd> <kbd>space</kbd> is pessed and then <kbd>↵</kbd>.

-Altough this two step may seem inefficient compared to the regular method, by freeing almost all the keys on the keyboard after modal mode is activated it brings usuability and compatibility advantages for certain use cases especially when many different actions triggered without overriding or conflicting existing key combinations on the operating system or installed applications.
+Although this two step may seem inefficient compared to the regular method, by freeing almost all the keys on the keyboard after modal mode is activated it brings usability and compatibility advantages for certain use cases especially when many different actions triggered without overriding or conflicting existing key combinations on the operating system or installed applications.

 | Modifier     | Key              | Action                   |